Skip to main content

 Usage of HLS Manifest Modifier Plugin

-Request m3u8 by adding the start and end date and time in unix timestamp as below:
+Request m3u8 by adding the start and end date and time in the Unix timestamp as below:

 https://domain:5443/AppName/streams/streamId.m3u8?start=1668454888&end=1668454999